Rank's 11 preseason fantasy sleepers: All in on Mariota

 Obviously, I know Watkins is not a true sleeper in any sense of the word, so back off.
 But I wanted to add him because his teammate Tyreek Hill is currently going in the third round of drafts, according to his ADP, and I've even seen him sneak into the second in some mocks.
 Watkins, on the other hand, is currently going in the sixth round and will end up scoring more fantasy points this season.

-(Yeah, I know he's got an injury history, but don't worry about that hip injury that's popped up in camp, which NFL Network Insider Ian Rapoport reported is "extremely minor.")
+(Yeah, I know he has an injury history, but don't worry about that hip issue that's popped up in camp, which NFL Network Insider Ian Rapoport reported is "extremely minor.")

 Jordy Nelson, WR, Oakland Raiders